afrind/moqbof/meeting-materials/bofreq-frindell-media-over-quic.md

 ## BoF Non-goals

-1. It is possible that after the BoF we will decide that a single MoQ protocol will meet all the needs of the user cases and requirements, but we shouldn't work too hard on making that happen, during our discussions.
+1. It is possible that after the BoF we will decide that a single protocol will meet all the needs of the user cases and requirements, but we shouldn't work too hard on making that happen, during our discussions.

 ## Post-BoF Goals